verbb/wishlist/docs/developers/events.md

 ```

-## Item related events
+## Item Related Events

-### The `beforeSaveItem` event
+### The `beforeSaveItem` Event
-Plugins can get notified before an item is saved.
-Event handlers can prevent the item from getting sent by setting `$event->isValid` to false.
+The event that is triggered before an item is saved.
+Event handlers can prevent the item from being saved by setting `$event->isValid` to false.

 ```php
 use craft\events\ModelEvent;